sandsmark/genieutils/README.md

 # genieutils #

-Genieutils consists of a library to work with certain data and resource/asset files of genie engine games.
+Genieutils is a library to work with data and asset files of Genie engine games (everything from AoE1 Alpha versions, via SWGB:CC to the Definitive Editions).

 Notice that this library is in developement, that means the API will change.
 Please also backup your files before editing to avoid file corruption